Morphee Production Deployment with Coolify

 Required variables (set in Coolify UI):

-# Secrets (generate ONCE, never change — see commands in compose file header)
+# Secrets (generate ONCE, never change)

 JWT_SECRET=<base64-secret> # Generate: openssl rand -base64 32